gjlondon/import_madness/blog_post.md

     if os.path.isfile(left_path):
         os.remove(left_path)

-    # make sure that the result is available in the **parent's** namespace after this gets overwritten
+    # not entirely sure why we need this line, but things
+    # don't work without it!
+Might be to keep the sorted sublist
+    # alive once this import goes out of scope?
     sys.modules[__name__].sorted_sublist = sorted_sublist

 And that's really it.

-We have a few lines to trick Python into actually doing the full import process when we import a module with the same name as one that's already been imported.
-(If our merge sort execution tree has multiple levels, we're going to have a lot of different left.py's).
+We just use the tools we learned about to simulate calling functions with arguments and returning values.
+And we add a few lines to trick Python into not caching modules and instead doing the full import process when we import a module with the same name as one that's already been imported.
+(If our merge sort execution tree has multiple levels, we're going to have a lot of different `left.py`'s).

-And that's how you abuse the Python import system to implement mergesort.
+**And that's how you abuse the Python import system to implement mergesort.**

 # Many paths to the top of the mountain, but the view is a singleton.

 It's pretty mindblowing (to me at least) that this approach works at all.
 But on the other hand, why shouldn't it?

 One of the most fundamental ideas in computer science is the [Church-Turing thesis](https://plato.stanford.edu/entries/church-turing/).

 It states that any effectively computable function can be computed by a universal Turing machine.
 The thesis is usually trotted out to explain why there's nothing you can compute with a universal Turing machine that you can't compute using lambda calculus, and therefore there's no program you can write in C that you can't, in principle, write in Lisp.

-But as
-corollary: since you can, if you really want to, implement a Turing tape by writing files to the file system one bit at a time and importing the results, you can use the Python import system to simulate a Turing machine.
-That implies that, in principle, any computation that can be performed by a digital computer can be performed (assuming infinite patience) using the Python import system.
+But here's a corollary: since you can, if you really want to, implement a Turing tape by writing files to the file system one bit at a time and importing the results, you can use the Python import system to simulate a Turing machine.
+That implies that, in principle, any computation that can be performed by a digital computer can be performed (assuming infinite space, time, and patience) using the Python import system.

+The only real question is how annoying a computation will be to implement, and in this case Python's extreme runtime dynamism makes this particular implementation surprisingly easy.

-The Python community spend a lot of time advocating for good methodology and "idiomatic" coding styles, and for good reason!
-If you're writing software that's intended to be used, some methods are almost always better than their alternatives.
+The Python community spends a lot of time advocating for good methodology and "idiomatic" coding styles.
+They have a good reason: if you're writing software that's intended to be used, some methods are almost always better than their alternatives.

 But if you're writing programs to **learn**, sometimes it's helpful to remember that there are [many different models of computation under the sun](http://www.ybrikman.com/writing/2014/04/09/six-programming-paradigms-that-will/).
-And especially in the era when "deep learning", i.e. [graph-structured computations](http://deeplearning.net/software/theano/extending/graphstructures.html) that simulate differentiable functions, is really starting to shine, it's extra important to remember that sometimes taking a completely different (and even wildly "inefficient") approach to a computational problem can lead to [startling success](https://en.wikipedia.org/wiki/AlphaGo).
+And especially in the era when "deep learning" (i.e. [graph-structured computations](http://deeplearning.net/software/theano/extending/graphstructures.html) that simulate differentiable functions) is really starting to shine, it's extra important to remember that sometimes taking a completely different (and even wildly "inefficient") approach to a computational problem can lead to [startling success](https://en.wikipedia.org/wiki/AlphaGo).